hashsequence/matrixLibrary/README.md

 * Test and benchmark the C++ and Javascript Matrix Libraries

+* Implement Fractions Class as the sample custom class and allow the instantiation of a Matrix of fractions

 ### Bonus

-* Implement Fractions Class and allow the instantiation of a Matrix of fractions

 * Implement other Matrix operations such as Determinants

-* Implement invertibity of a Matrix

 ## Design Document

 ### Limitations And Scope

 Since the purpose of this project is to compare the same algorithmic calculation (LU Inversion ), the project will only focus on performing the operation on a already invertible matrix and comparing the performance.
-Everything else will be bonus.